rdallman/goserver/README.md

 ```

 Yet again, lots of stuff going on. `template.Must` will make sure that our
-templates are all valid before we try to load any of them, and will panic if any
+templates are all valid before we try to load any of them, and will "panic" if any
-of them are not.
-Also, pre-compiling the templates has some (huge) speed benefits.
+of them are not. "panic" is basically throwing an error, but if you're curious,
+you can find "panic" well-documented in the Go docs.

-`template.ParseGlob` can take a pattern and parse all of the files, instead of
+Inside of `.Must`, you'll see `template.ParseGlob`, which can take a pattern and parse all of the files, instead of
 one at a time like we were doing previously. `*.html` simply means all `.html`.
+Pre-compiling the templates has some (huge) speed benefits, as well.

 Inside of the method,
 `templates.ExecuteTemplate()` can replace our old `t.Execute`,